Vanguard Award & Residency.

 The Vanguard Award & Residency is an award and yearlong residency that celebrates the career of a singular artist who has contributed to American life and pop culture and is a part of the Joe’s Pub family of artists.
 This artist also sustains and leads their own artistic community while creating a body of work that stands apart from their peers.
 Additionally, the award answers to the music industry’s widening gaps in funding.

 The 2018 Vanguard Award and Residency was awarded to Nona Hendryx.
 In 2019 the Vanguard Award & Residency was awarded to Judy Collins.
+In 2020 the Vanguard Award and Residency was awarded to Laurie Anderson, whose residency was interrupted by the global COVID-19 pandemic and continued until 2022.

 Judy Collins has inspired audiences with sublime vocals, boldly vulnerable songwriting, personal life triumphs, and a firm commitment to social activism.
 In the 1960s, she evoked both the idealism and steely determination of a generation united against social and environmental injustices.
 Five decades later, her luminescent presence shines brightly as new generations bask in the glow of her iconic 55-album body of work, and heed inspiration from her spiritual discipline to thrive in the music industry for half a century.
 Collins is the 2019 recipient of the Joe's Pub Vanguard Award & Residency.